V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpumuni : adultery

-– mpunga : size / notorious / string platoon
+– mpunga : size / notorious / small ball of string

 – mpungi : young and charming creature / elephant tusk, ivory, small horn / fireplace